DefTruth/lite.ai.toolkit/README.md

 ## Citations.

 Cite it as follows if you use *Lite.AI.ToolKit*.
-Star 🌟👆🏻 this repo if it does any helps to you ~ 🙃🤪🍀
 ```BibTeX
 @misc{lite.ai.toolkit2021,
   title={lite.ai.toolkit: A lite C++ toolkit of awesome AI models.},